VMihai-dev/Cards_Game_OOP-Kotlin/README.md

-# Basic cards mechanics made with Kotlin, following OOP, made as a learning exercise.
+# Basic cards mechanics made with Kotlin

 In this repo you will find mechanics used for building up a cards game.
 Was made as a learning exercise to get familiar with Kotlin, any improvements or advices are welcomed.
 The code contains: